 All employees have a responsibility to report security incidents and breaches of this policy as quickly as possible through the Trusts Incident Management Policy (Incident reporting form that can be accessed on any Trust PC/laptop using the E-Incident login icon on the desktop).
-Breaches will then fall under the Incident Management reporting policy that can be found on the Trust intranet pages.
+Breaches will then fall under the Trust Incident reporting processes that can be found on the Trust intranet pages.